AncientJames/VortexParts/README.md

 * A bunch of M4 nuts and bolts

 There are two options for the control dial.
-The fancy version uses a Raspberry Pi Pico W, an accelerometer, another a rotary encoder and a Waveshare 1.28" round touch screen.
+The fancy version uses a Raspberry Pi Pico W, an accelerometer, another photointerrupter, a rotary encoder and a Waveshare 1.28" round touch screen.
 The accelerometer is to help with dynamic balancing (if you build one of these you'll be spending a lot of time balancing it).
 The alt version is just a motor speed controller and a knob.

 The counterweights are designed to hold 1/2 oz lead sinkers